crossplane/crossplane/docs/workloads/aws/wordpress-aws.md

     ```

 #### Create an RDS subnet group
-1. Navigate to aws console in same region as the EKS clsuter
+1. Navigate to the aws console in same region as the EKS clsuter
 1. Navigate to `RDS` service
 1. Navigate to `Subnet groups` in left hand pane
 1. Click `Create DB Subnet Group`